strikles/blog/content/post/19-june-2020/index.md

 10:40am - attempt to force castration via noxious stimuli focused on my genitals.

 10:44am - Attempt to force me to commit suicide by stabbing myself in the ear with a screwdriver by forcing me to feel repetitive nociceptive stimuli in my right inner ear.

+11:16am - Attempt to force me to commit suicide by stabbing myself in the ear with a screwdriver by forcing me to feel repetitive nociceptive stimuli in my right inner ear.